Darkest Dungeon: Downloadable content

 The downloadable content (DLC) package "The Crimson Court" was released on June 19, 2017, for PC and August 22, 2017, for PlayStation 4, introducing a Courtyard environment, a new playable class, a faction with new enemies, five new boss encounters, as well as new trinkets and Hamlet upgrade buildings.
 Also of note is that a hero can be turned into a vampire via the Crimson Curse, a new status effect introduced in the DLC.

 The next DLC, "The Color of Madness", was released on June 19, 2018.
 Narratively, it has a meteor crash near the village that causes some of the villagers to turn into zombie-like creatures.
 This leads to new dungeons, monsters, and other aspects of gameplay.
 This also adds a new mode, a horde mode, where the player's party must survive as many encounters as they can against these new creatures.

-The final DLC, "The Butcher's Circus", was released in May 2020.
+The next DLC, "The Butcher's Circus", was released in May 2020.
 The expansion added a new area and includes a player versus player mode that allows players to assemble a team of four adventurers to challenge another player's in an arena-type combat game.

 In addition to the larger DLC packs, two playable character classes, the Musketeer and the Shieldbreaker, were also released as DLC, although the Musketeer is functionally identical to the Arbalest, a base game class.

+On July 21st, 2026, "The Fire's Edge" DLC was announced to release on August 18.
+It added two new classes, new mechanics, trinkets and Hamlet districts.